Raees (2017 film): Marketing and release

-The film was scheduled to be released on Eid, 6 July 2016, but was postponed to avoid box office competition with Salman Khan starrer Sultan.
-The film was then rescheduled to be released on 26 January 2017, India's Republic Day, which conflicted with Hrithik Roshan starrer Kaabil, but then both films were moved to 25 January 2017.
-Raees opened to 3,500 screens worldwide.
-The film is streaming on Netflix.
+Raees was initially scheduled for release on 6 July 2016, coinciding with Eid.
+However, the release was postponed to avoid a box-office clash with Sultan, starring Salman Khan.
+The film was later rescheduled for 26 January 2017, coinciding with India’s Republic Day, which resulted in a clash with Kaabil, starring Hrithik Roshan.
+Both films were subsequently preponed by a day and released on 25 January 2017.
+Raees was released on approximately 3,500 screens worldwide.